ISP Proxies vs Residential Proxies: Which to Choose?

 What Are Residential Proxies?

-In other words, they work by routing your requests through multiple real, local user devices.
+In other words, residential proxies work by routing your requests through multiple real, local user devices.
 Although this makes them look authentic and nearly impossible to detect and block, it also means slower data retrieval times.

 Advantages and Disadvantages of Residential Proxies

-The most important advantage of using a residential proxy is that it helps you to mask yourself as a regular local internet user.
+The most important advantage of using a residential proxy is that it helps you hide your IP address and appear as a local internet user.
 This makes it highly anonymous and extremely difficult to block.

 Most residential proxy providers have large networks consisting of thousands or millions of residential IP addresses.
 They usually cover locations worldwide, so you’ll hardly get the same IP address twice.
 Since these IPs rarely share the same subnet , you don’t have to worry about your target blocking a bunch of IPs at once.